Ezzkings/HelloWord/README.md

 # first repository
-Hi this is my first repository on GitHub, justo for do some tests!
+Hi this is my first repository on GitHub, justo for do add somethings!